Did you know that Instagram is used by half a billion users every single day? Just think about it!

-This blog post will give you some tips on how to create that quality content in order to wow your community and make it near impossible for them to stop scrolling!
+This blog post will give you 5 tips on how to create that quality content in order to wow your community and make it near impossible for them to stop scrolling.
+Want to know what those tips are?
+Well then, keep scrolling 😉

 Although tempting, try to stay away from using too many stock images in your Instagram feed.
 The thing about stock images is, anyone and everyone can potentially use them, meaning your followers might have already seen the same pics in someone else’s feed or on another platform altogether.
-If you’re short of great quality images, create your own using your smartphone or computer!
+If you’re short of great quality images, create your own.
+And yes, that might imply improving your photography skills and becoming a pro at photo editing.

-Finally, it’s important not to neglect the variety of content formats available to you as an Instagram user.
+Also, it’s important not to neglect the variety of content formats available to you as an Instagram user.
 Try out the carousel post to share up to ten images in one go, creating a photo-album feel.
 A 60 second video can also be a great way of showing your products in use for example, or simply a short tutorial or demonstration.
-Be careful not to come over too pushy with your product posts – you’ll want to vary your content themes to keep things balanced and encourage engagement from your followers!
+Be careful not to come over too pushy with your product posts, though.
+You’ll want to vary your content themes to keep things balanced and encourage engagement from your followers!

 2. Define a clear focal point